-Become an international tutor and learn about the daily life of international students in Tampere!
+Become an international student tutor and learn about the daily life of international students in Tampere!

 International student tutors will help international students coming to Tampere University (City centre and Kauppi campus) to integrate themselves into the local study environment and student life and adapt to the day-to-day routines.

-See also the tutor info for incoming international students (How To Get Started -> International Student Tutors)
+See also the tutor info for incoming international students (Once you are in Tampere -> International Student Tutors)

 How do I get involved?